-This Report covers the fourth quarter of 2021 (October 1, 2021 - December 31, 2021) and highlights MCSO's compliance efforts and achievements during this specific rating period.
+This Report covers the first quarter of 2022 (January 1, 2022 - March 31, 2022) and highlights MCSO's compliance efforts and achievements during this specific rating period.

 The TSMR pilot continued during this quarter.
-In addition to the work required each month to identify deputies for potential interventions based on the monthly traffic stop reports, experts for the Monitoring Team, MCSO and the parties began exploring potential improvements to the statistical methodology that is used for pilot.
+In addition to the work required each month to identify deputies for potential interventions based on the monthly traffic stop reports, experts for the Monitoring Team, MCSO and the Parties explored improvements to the statistical methodology that is used for the pilot.
 The pilot began in April of 2021.
 MCSO is eager to evaluate the pilot program and make any needed adjustments, with the end goal of continued monthly evaluations of traffic stop data for deputies and appropriate interventions.

-In this report, MCSO asserted Full and Effective Compliance with 14 additional Paragraphs of the Court's Order.
-Should the Monitor agree with these assertions, MCSO will have achieved Full and Effective Compliance with a total of 117 Paragraphs.
+In this Report, MCSO asserted Full and Effective Compliance with 10 additional Paragraphs of the Court's Orders.
+Should the Monitor agree with these assertions, MCSO will have achieved Full and Effective Compliance with a total of 127 Paragraphs.
 These compliance achievements demonstrate MCSO's consistency and dedication.